Imagination: Perception

 Piaget posited that a person's perceptions depend on their world view.
 The world view is the result of arranging perceptions into existing imagery by imagination.
 Piaget cites the example of a child saying that the moon is following her when she walks around the village at night.
 Like this, perceptions are integrated into the world view so that they make sense.
 Imagination is needed to make sense of perceptions.

 Brain activation

 The neocortex and thalamus are crucial in controlling the brain's imagination, as well as other functions such as consciousness and abstract thought.
 Imagination involves many different brain functions, including emotions, memory, and thoughts.

 Visual imagery involves a network of brain areas from the frontal cortex to sensory areas, overlapping with the default mode network, and can function much like a weak version of afferent perception.

 A study that used fMRI while subjects were asked to imagine precise visual figures, to mentally disassemble them, or mentally blend them, showed activity in the occipital, frontoparietal, posterior parietal, precuneus, and dorsolateral prefrontal regions of the subject's brains.

-Cognitive development in children

-Imagination is crucial to children's mental, emotional, and social development.
-Children often engage in pretend play, using their imagination to create and act out scenarios through role-playing, symbolic use of objects, and more.
-This can support the development of new cognitive structures and abilities by encouraging skills such as reflection, role-integration, language, and representation, which contribute to a deeper understanding of social relationships and perspectives.
-It also supports early reading development by helping children make sense of texts, apply them to new contexts, and explore their meaning through role-play and movement.
-This allows reading to become a more interactive process, improving understanding in a child-centred way.
-Furthermore, research suggests that pretend play is linked to the development of emotion regulation.
-Children who engage in pretend play, especially with caregivers, may show better emotion regulation skills, highlighting the broader benefits of imagination for social and emotional development.
-Similarly, imaginative play fosters executive function (EF), including both hot EF (related to emotions) and cool EF (related to cognitive information processing).
-Studies have shown that imaginative play not only strengthens these cognitive abilities but also contributes to the development of prosocial behaviors.

-Decision-making

-Imagination plays a key role in decision-making by allowing individuals to mentally simulate different scenarios and outcomes.
-Through imagination, people can explore potential consequences of their choices, consider alternative paths, and assess risks without directly experiencing them.
-This enhances problem-solving skills and supports informed decisions by allowing individuals to anticipate future outcomes and evaluate various possibilities.
-Imagination also plays a role in improving decision-making by encouraging greater patience.
-It was found that when individuals were prompted to envision future outcomes as part of a sequence, they tended to be more patient in their choices.
-This effect has been linked to increased activity in brain regions associated with imagination, suggesting that imagining future scenarios can support more thoughtful decisions.